oscdev-io/birdplan/tests/t40_bgp/t10_basic/README.md

 # Basic BGP test

 ExaBGP e1 should be announcing its route to r1 for testing each peer type.

-In terms of test "test_bgp":  (default configuration)
+In terms of test "bgp":  **(default)**
-  - Router r1 should install BGP routes into OS RIB.
+  - Router r1 should install BGP routes into OS RIB as this is default behavior.

-In terms of test "test_export_kernel_bgp_false": (export_kernel:bgp set to False)
+In terms of test "export_kernel_bgp_false":
-  - Router r1 should not install BGP routes into OS RIB.
+  - Router r1 should not install BGP routes into OS RIB as `export:kernel` is set to False.

-In terms of test "test_export_kernel_bgp_true": (export_kernel:bgp set to True)
+In terms of test "export_kernel_bgp_true":
-  - Router r1 should install BGP routes into OS RIB.
+  - Router r1 should install BGP routes into OS RIB as `export:kernel` is set to True.

+## Diagram

 ```plantuml
 @startuml